ToolJet/ToolJet/docs/docs/contributing-guide/slackcoc.md

 # Slack Code of Conduct

-This code of conduct governs ToolJet's Community events and discussions.
+This code of conduct governs ToolJet's Slack Community events and discussions.

 ---